Faccombe

-Faccombe is a village and civil parish in Hampshire, England.
-The village lies on the Hampshire-Berkshire border and is situated on the North Downs.
-Its nearest Hampshire town is Andover, approximately 8 mi away although Newbury in Berkshire is 2 mi closer.
+Faccombe is a village and civil parish in Hampshire, England, on the Hampshire-Berkshire border and the North Downs.
+Andover lies 8 mi away; Newbury in Berkshire is 2 mi closer.

 The village was originally called "Faccombe Upstrete" in medieval times to distinguish it from Netherton, Hampshire, a village lower in the valley.
 The village was the home of Timothy Landon, a British officer instrumental to the modern history of Oman.